Dick-Burkhart/Voting-Algorithms/README.md

 Third project overview:

+This program implements uses PR_clustering to test the sensitivity of clustering and non-clustering methods to perturbations or changes in the domain as a subset of the full set of candidates 1...nc.
+This is related  to Nic Tideman's concept for a pairwise tournament between competing sets of candidates, with winning set to be elected.
+Except that my clustering full objective functions are used to compare the pairs of sets instead of STV concepts.

-This program tests the sensitivity of PR_clustering to changes in the domain of candidates, either subsets of size nc – 2 of the full set of candidates of size nc, or subsets of np+1 through 2*np, where np candidates are to be elected.
-The second method is similar to Tideman’s  Tournament algorithm for Proportional Representation, where 2 competing sets of size np are compared on the domain consisting of their union.
+The domains may be either subsets of size nc – 2 or subsets of np+1 through 2*np, where np candidates are to be elected.
+The second method is like Tideman’s Tournament algorithm, where 2 competing sets of size np are compared on the domain consisting of their union.

 The point of a sensitivity test is that the best elected set may differ when it is computed for a domain of candidates that is a proper subset of the full set because the proportionality may be affected.
 To demonstrate this I compute the full objective function for the elected set on the domain ‘D’ in question.